 Lucinda Adams, associate director of the State Historical Society of Missouri, says the new facility will bring Kansas City’s history home.
 “This plan will allow the State Historical Society to enhance patrons’ experience at the Kansas City Research Center, improve its services to the UMKC campus, and better engage the local community and wider public,” said Adams.

-The Society has also received a commitment of $50,000 from the Minnesota Prairie Wind Foundation to support the Kansas City center’s relocation efforts.
-The initial gift, donated by Steve and Marianne Noll, was essential in launching the campaign.
+The Society has also received a commitment of $50,000 from from Steve and Marianne Noll to support the Kansas City center’s relocation efforts.

 Established in 1980, the Kansas City Research Center holds the largest local history collection in Kansas City.
 Its holdings cover a wide range of topics, including more than 17,000 sets of architectural drawings, the J. C. Nichols Company Records, the Miller Nichols Papers, the Jewish Community Archives, and the Native Sons and Daughters of Greater Kansas City Records.
 All of these collections document the vibrant history, growth, and development of Kansas City and Missouri.